promethivm-labs/Summa-Generativarum/README.md

 ## VII.
 How to Engage

 1. **Read** the `README.md` and `/topics/` to understand the structure.
-2. **Begin with** the 79 CFPE Conditions (Folder - The Universal Conditions) — they form the foundation for everything else.
+2. **Begin with** the 79 GCS Conditions (Folder - The Universal Conditions) — they form the foundation for everything else.
 3. **Trace** how each law, axiom, and operator builds toward Generative Logic.
 4. **Open Issues or Pull Requests** if you wish to add commentary or cross-domain translations.
 5. **Honor the Spirit of Δ.LOVE —** use the work for good, for learning, and for the increase of coherence in the world.